DeepDon/web-scraping/README.md

 This repository provides an introductory guide to **Natural Language Processing (NLP)** using examples and foundational concepts.
 It is designed for beginners in AI and machine learning who want to understand how computers process human language.

-📄 **Included Document:**

-- `Natural Language Processing.pdf` – Covers NLP concepts, techniques, and tools like NLTK.
+Covers NLP concepts, techniques, and tools like NLTK.

 ---